-When a part of the purchase consideration consists of shares of Oncocyte common stock, Oncocyte calculates the purchase price attributable to those shares, a Level 1 security, by determining the fair value of those shares as of the acquisition date based on prices quoted on the principal national securities exchange on which the shares traded.
-Oncocyte recognizes estimated fair values of the tangible assets and identifiable intangible assets acquired, including in-process research and development ("IPR&D"), and liabilities assumed, including any contingent consideration, as of the acquisition date.
+When a part of the purchase consideration consists of shares of iMDx common stock, iMDx calculates the purchase price attributable to those shares, a Level 1 security, by determining the fair value of those shares as of the acquisition date based on prices quoted on the principal national securities exchange on which the shares traded. iMDx recognizes estimated fair values of the tangible assets and identifiable intangible assets acquired, including in-process research and development ("IPR&D"), and liabilities assumed, including any contingent consideration, as of the acquisition date.
 Goodwill is recognized as any amount of excess consideration transferred over the fair value of the tangible and identifiable intangible assets acquired net of the liabilities assumed.
 ASC 805 precludes the recognition of an assembled workforce as an asset, effectively subsuming any assembled workforce value into goodwill.

-In determining fair value, Oncocyte utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible, and also considers counterparty credit risk in its assessment of fair value.
-For the periods presented, Oncocyte has no financial assets recorded at fair value on a recurring basis, except for money market funds.
-These assets are measured at fair value using the period-end quoted market prices as a Level 1 input.
+In determining fair value, iMDx utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible, and also considers counterparty credit risk in its assessment of fair value.
+As of June 30, 2025 and December 31, 2024, iMDx had no financial assets recorded at fair value on a recurring basis, except for money market funds.
+These assets are reported as cash equivalents and are measured at fair value using the period-end quoted market prices as a Level 1 input.